sybrew/the-seo-framework/readme.txt

 		* This was necessary to flatten and simplify the title-API, so home-specific checks no longer need to be reversed.
 	* TODO maybe: strip old (< v3.1) removed options on database upgrade... (this will also happen on manual save...)
 	* Webkit flexbox vendor prefixes in all CSS files.
 All browsers that relied on these have been updated to the latest spec since.
+	* Image support for breadcrumbs has been removed, search engines don't seem to use these, and documentation for it disappeared.
 * **Fixed:**
 	* **Accessibility:**
 		* **Global:**